 Additionally, the vehicle has a low-design frame for high stability.
 Also, the frame is fashioned with a durable hi-ten steel frame so that it lasts for years.
 Though the trike frame is placed considerably low to the ground, its 11-inch seat height will make sure your kid can maneuver it without any inconvenience.

 Speaking of maneuverability, the trike’s dual-joystick steerings let your child handle the tricycle the way they like.
 The caliper brakes, chainless design, smooth pedal, and the safety flag of the recumbent trike make it further special.

-The tricycle is ideal for 7-12 years old children whose height is between 3.2 ft and 5.2 ft.
-It also holds up to 200lbs which makes it ideal for large kids.
+The tricycle is ideal for 7-12-year-old children whose height is between 3.2 ft and 5.2 ft.
+It also holds up to 200 lbs which makes it ideal for large kids.
 You can easily adjust the trike length to match your child’s height by using the 8 slots.